-To promote the continued economic development and prosperity of the district, we will continue the development of our industrial estates at Keith and Bordertown.
-We have budgeted \$710,000 from our Land Development Reserves for the development of stage 2 at Keith, and \$700,000 for stage 4 at Bordertown.
-We will continue the implementation of our Economic Development & Tourism Strategy (\$42,500), the development of the Bordertown Caravan Park (\$763,990 and the grant funded development of Hawke House into a Bed & Breakfast (\$290,000)
+To promote economic development, we will continue the development of our industrial estates and have therefore budgeted \$700,000 (each) from our Land Development Reserves for the development of stage 2 at Keith and stage 4 at Bordertown.
+We will also embark on residential developments, designing and developing Bennett Street in Keith, and finalising the purchase of land on Ramsay Terrace, Bordertown (\$340,000, \$10,000 deposit in 2022/23).